TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.10.1 - 18.02.2023

 * New notebook with tabs window for future units buying mechanism.

-v0.10.0 - 28.01.2023

-* Added slide button to set new units actions;
-* Units in the squad can now deployed on a spiral grid or in original arrangement.

 <p align="center">
   <img src="screens/screenshot2_20230115.png" alt="Tomasz Empire 20022 - Fleet">